0x6980/zkp/pages/rareskills/multiplication_of_two_polynomials_v1.md

 and ${(x_0, B(x_0)), (x_1, B(x_1)), \cdots (x_d, B(x_d))}$ are value representation of $B(x)$,
 and ${(x_0, C(x_0)), (x_1, C(x_1)), \cdots (x_d, C(x_d))}$ are value representation of $C(x)$ which is product of $A(x)$ and $B(x)$.

 There are several pieces of the puzzle we haven't figured out.
-What we are missing is really some sort of magic box that could take polynomials in the coefficient representation and covert them to the value representation then vice versa.
+What we are missing is really some sort of magic box that could take polynomials in the coefficient representation and convert them to the value representation then vice versa.
 $$
 \begin{CD}
    \text{Coeff of}\space A(x),\space B(x) @>\text{How?}>> \text{Value of}\space A(x),\space B(x) \\